jfspps/howtos/DataStructuresAndAlgorithmsinC++/1_Essential_C_and_C++.md

   WeekDay someWeekDay = Monday;
   WeekDayNum someWeekDayNum = MondayN;

-  // use a more modern form of type-casting cout << "The current weekday set is: " << static_cast<char>(someWeekDay) << endl;
+  // << is known as a stream operator; use a more modern form of type-casting cout << "The current weekday set is: " << static_cast<char>(someWeekDay) << endl;
   cout << "The current weekday (num) set is: " << someWeekDayNum << endl;